wurmlab/sequenceserver/README.md

     # Build minified JS and CSS bundles
     npm run-script build

+Or if you are using docker, you can build the frontend code and include it in the image by specifying '--target=minify' to the docker build command:

+    docker build . -t seqserv-with-customisations --target=minify

 #### Testing

 We use RSpec and Capybara for testing.
 Our test suite covers 87% of the codebase.
 Running all tests can take considerable time (~2 hrs).
 We recommend using Travis to automatically run all tests when you push your code to your fork.
 Tests are also run automatically when you open a pull-request (see Getting code merged section below).
 Although, it may be desirable sometimes to run a single test, whole file, or all tests locally: